nf-core/website/sites/docs/src/content/docs/tutorials/external_usage/nf-core_configs_outside_nf-core.md

 One such thing is the centralised nf-core/configs repository of pre-configured configuration files that allow nf-core pipelines to run optimally on institutional clusters via the `-profile` parameter, e.g. `-profile uppmax`.
 A list of existing institutional profiles can be seen on the [nf-core website](https://nf-co.re/configs).

 :::tip
-If you want to write your own instituional profile, see the [guide on how to write a new institutional profile](/docs/tutorials/use_nf-core_pipelines/writing_institutional_profiles).
+If you want to write your own institutional profile, see the [guide on how to write a new institutional profile](/docs/tutorials/use_nf-core_pipelines/writing_institutional_profiles).
 :::

 One great thing about nf-core/configs is that they aren't just restricted to nf-core pipelines, they can also be used in [fully fledged 'unofficial' nf-core pipelines](/docs/guidelines/external_use) but also in your own custom mini-scripts and pipelines!